 Manufacturers are going to face a major supply chain disruption if Brexit happens.
 How will they then reconfigure their supply chains?
 Digitalisation technology is also a big challenge.
 For companies, it’s not just about employing new software, it’s also about configuring your business to take advantage of digitalisation.”

 Skills are also important challenges that will face manufacturers in the upcoming years, not just STEM graduates, but boardroom skills.
 He says boardrooms needs to acquire “better strategic thinking and better innovation thinking so that they can become more effective leaders.
 That’s a faster way to boost GDP.”

 Smart Factory Expo is Europe’s largest digital manufacturing show – presenting the most extensive free programme of presentations across seven stages, 150+ exhibitors, and thousands of digitally-savvy manufacturers.

-It is the largest component of Digital Manufacturing Week, an annual celebration of UK manufacturing excellence that takes place every November in Liverpool.
-This year saw 5,322 visitors to Digital Manufacturing Week (up 36% on 2017).
+It is the largest component of Digital Manufacturing Week, an annual celebration of UK manufacturing excellence that takes place in the UK every November.

 Reporting by Harry Wise